Bombardier Inc.: Rail equipment

 The company diversified into rail transport after the 1970s energy crisis reduced demand for snowmobiles.

 In 1974, the company received its first order – to build MR-73 trains for Société de transport de Montréal for use on the Montreal Metro.

 In 1975, the company acquired Montreal Locomotive Works.
 It was sold to General Electric in 1988.

 In 1982, the company won a contract from New York's Metropolitan Transportation Authority to build 825 R62A cars for the New York City Subway for $663 million.

 In 1985, the company ceased manufacturing locomotives and concentrated on producing passenger train rolling stock.
 It acquired a 45% stake in La Brugeoise et Nivelles (formerly BN Constructions Ferroviaires et Métalliques) based in Bruges in 1986, the assets of U.S. railcar manufacturers Budd Company and Pullman Company in 1987, and ANF Industrie based in Crespin, Nord, France in 1989.
 A series of acquisitions in the United Kingdom, Germany, Switzerland, Canada, and Mexico further increased operations.

 In 1996, the company was selected as the lead developer for the Acela Express trains, the fastest trains in North America, in a $710 million contract.
 Problems with the trains resulted in lawsuits between the company and Amtrak.

 In 2001, Bombardier acquired Adtranz (DaimlerChrysler Rail Systems), a manufacturer of trains which were widely used throughout Germany and Great Britain, becoming one of the largest manufacturers of railway rolling stock in the world.
 This division produced the Bombardier Turbostar.

 In 2005, it launched the Bombardier Zefiro high-speed rail, with speeds of 200–380 km/h, for the Ministry of Railways (China).

+In 2007, Bombardier won a $14m contract from LDZ of a total $45m to improve the signalling system on the East-West Rail Corridor of Latvia.

 On February 13, 2020, Alstom agreed to buy the Bombardier Transportation division for €7 billion.
 The acquisition deal was completed on January 29, 2021.